alpine-hodler/web/README.md

 # SDK

-SDK is a library wraps third-party API.
+SDK is a library that wraps third-party API.

 ## Usage